 Flying to Reykjavik from Minneapolis-St. Paul in the fall of 2014, I made the six-hour nonstop journey as part of a pre-packaged vacation through Iceland Air.

 Part of our vacation package included lodging and a rental car.
 Icelanders drive on the same side of the road as the US and observe most of the same traffic laws.
 A country that loves its roundabouts, be sure to brush up on your right-of-way if you’re not used to navigating the circular interchanges.
 Our rental car was a manual transmission; this is more common in Iceland (if you can’t drive a stick, you might want to call the rental car company and inquire about reserving a vehicle with automatic transmission).
+The same goes for campervans in Iceland: whether the vehicle’s manual or automatic is usually indicated on the page if you are booking online.
+This narrows down the search and shifts the focus to the features and amenities of the camper.

 Approximately the same size as the state of Kentucky, if you are traveling to Iceland, allow at least 5-7 days to fully explore Reykjavik and journey out along the country’s Ring Road/Route 1.
 We traveled in the direction of the Vatna Glacier, the largest and most voluminous ice cap in Iceland, but regretfully only made it as far as the town of Vik.
 Another iconic destination we failed to visit was the Blue Lagoon geothermal spa.